sybilhoangRG/support.balsamiq.com/content/sales/gdrivesubscription.md

 After your subscription ends, you will be able to view existing wireframes in your Google Drive account.
 However, you will no longer be able to edit or create new wireframes.

+The option to [remove yourself](#removing-yourself-as-administrator) will become available after canceling your subscription.
+You do not need to remove yourself, unless someone else is trying to add you as an [additional administrator](/sales/gdrivesubscription/#additional-administrator) on a _different_ subscription.

 * * *

 ## Restarting Your Subscription